Quantum correlations in molecular cavity optomechanics: Results

 \subsection{Impact of system parameters on quantum correlations}

-To further have an insight into the system performance, \Cref{fig:fig5} illustrates the bipartite entanglement values ($E_{ca}$, $E_{Ba}$, and $E_{Bc}$) as functions of the cavity decay rate $\kappa_j/\omega_m$ and the collective optomechanical coupling strength $G_j/\omega_m$.

-As anticipated, entanglement is enhanced with increasing collective optomechanical coupling strength $G_j$ and, conversely, decreases with increasing cavity decay rate $\kappa_j$ (\Cref{fig:fig5}(a)).
+To further have an insight into the system performance, \Cref{fig:fig8} illustrates the bipartite entanglement values ($E_{ca}$, $E_{Ba}$, and $E_{Bc}$) as functions of the cavity decay rate $\kappa_j/\omega_m$ and the collective optomechanical coupling strength $G_j/\omega_m$.
+As anticipated, entanglement is enhanced with increasing collective optomechanical coupling strength $G_j$ and, conversely, decreases with increasing cavity decay rate $\kappa_j$ (\Cref{fig:fig8}(a)).
 This direct relationship stems from the proportionality between the effective induced coupling and the collective optomechanical coupling strengths $G_j$.
-A particularly promising feature, visible in \Cref{fig:fig5}(b-c), is that the molecular collective mode--cavity mode entanglement ($E_{Ba}$) can persist even at relatively high cavity decay rates when $\tilde{\Delta}_a/\omega_m = \num{0.5}$.
+A particularly promising feature, visible in \Cref{fig:fig8}(b-c) and \Cref{fig:fig8}(e-f), is that the molecular collective mode--cavity mode entanglement ($E_{Ba}$) can persist even at relatively high cavity decay rates.
 This feature is highly advantageous for experimental realizations as it relaxes the stringent requirements for high-quality factor cavities, a common hurdle in optomechanics.